ryanseys/bomberman/README.md

 ### Running the server

-Run the main in Server.java
+Run the main in ServerMain.java

 ### Running GUI Client